EngNunoFigueira/devqtusart/README.md

 # devqtusart
-This console application was developed in QT 5.x using the UART library to manager a moden GSM using AT commands.
+This is a console application program developed in QT 5.x for using the UART library to manager a moden GSM using AT commands.